Picovoice/porcupine/README.md

 copy-files-from-to
 ```

-Run this to launch the demo and follow instructions available on the launched page.
+Run this to launch the demo and follow instructions on the page.

 ```bash
 npx live-server --ignore="${PWD}/node_modules"